-I joined the University of Salford in September 2015 as a Lecturer in Public Health, having previously been a Research Fellow at the University (2008-2011).
-I am currently writing up my PhD, which is entitled, 'Sedentary behaviour, work and health-related outcomes analysis from the Health Survey for England'.
-I have been involved in a range of research projects that have used my experience of epidemiology and statistics.
+Alex has been involved in a range of research projects that have used her experience of epidemiology and statistics.
 These include for example, studies relating to the burden of musculoskeletal disease in the UK, coding in general practice research databases, and evaluations of uptake of cardiovascular health checks in North West England.
-More specifically, my PhD focuses on the associations between sedentary behaviour and health-related outcomes in the workplace
+More specifically, her PhD focuses on the associations between sedentary behaviour and health-related outcomes in the workplace.

-Measurements of sedentary behaviour and physical activity, determinants of sedentary behaviour, the impact of office design on physical activity, workplace health, vascular health checks in the UK.
+Alex’s research interests include the measurement of sedentary behaviour and physical activity, determinants of sedentary behaviour, the impact of office design on physical behaviour, workplace health, and vascular health checks in the UK.

 Qualifications and Memberships